bi-labor/es-mssql/docs/GitHub-usage.md

 It is not our goal with the evaluation to explain the problems.
 It is part of your work to evaluate and test your own solution.

-#### Do no not understand the error message received
+#### You do no not understand the error message received

-The message is like from the actual execution of your work and comes from the used tools.
+The message is likely from the actual execution of your work and comes from the tools used

 #### You forgot to branch / You cannot create the pull request